natalieagus/50002/docs/Labs/lab3.md

 In contrast, the unregistered adder reacts immediately to every flicker of the input.
 That makes it appear “responsive” but it is actually unreliable and unsynchronised.
 Its output *cannot* be reliably consumed by other logic without additional timing control.

 ### Using Faster Clock
 You can make the registered adder MORE responsive by connecting it to a FASTER clock, provided that it obeys the <span class="orange-bold">dynamic discipline</span>.
+You can change the `DIV` value of the `counter slow_clock` to do this.

 <img src="{{ site.baseurl }}/docs/Labs/images/Screen Recording 2025-11-28 at 11.57.45 AM.gif"  class="center_seventy no-invert"/>